diazadr/qc-tools/README.md

 ## Project Status
 This project is **completed** and will not be further developed.

+## Acknowledgements

+We would like to express our sincere appreciation to **Kelompok 1** for their valuable contributions and collaboration in the development of this project.
+Their work on the statistical analysis, documentation, and implementation of Quality Control tools has been an essential part of the successful completion of this project.

+Thank you for your dedication, teamwork, and commitment throughout the development process.

 ## Contributions
 Feel free to submit issues or contribute by creating pull requests.